andreasspindler/Libpreempt/README.md

 First the script compiles a matrix of executables for each single test where each test is stretched over different C++ standards, optimization levels and (optionally) CPU micro-architecures.
-In this way it compiles many executable files for each single C++ file.
-Second, the script runs all tests repeatedly and summarizes results based on exit codes.
+In this way it compiles many executable files for each single C++ file under *tests/*.
+Second, the script runs all tests repeatedly (here 100 times) and summarizes results based on exit codes.

 A run is considered good if the process succeeds.
 So no test framework is required on the C++ side.
 If the process returns exit code 0 it passed, otherwise not.
 In the above example 68 of 5200 runs (or 1.4%) of the tests failed.
-The reason for this is that the real-time patches were not active in this kernel. **Each test is written exactly so that the success rate is always 100% over a kernel with RT scheduling.** Otherwise, there is a bug in the kernel, runtime libraries, or build system.
-Basically, the idea of these tests is to detect such errors when you change the toolchain, upgrade the system or build a Yocto image, for example.
+The reason for this is that the real-time patches were not active in this kernel. **Each test is written exactly so that the success rate is always 100% under a kernel with RT scheduling.** If not 100% the patches are not installed, there is a bug in the kernel, runtime libraries, or build system.
+Basically, the idea of these tests is to detect such bugs or misconceptions when you change the toolchain, upgrade the system or build a Yocto image, for example.

-The use of `sudo` is only necessary if the user has no **scheduling privileges**, in which case executing programs that use one of the real-time scheduling policies will fail (permission denied).
+Note that the use of `sudo` is only necessary if the user has no **scheduling privileges**, in which case executing programs that use one of the real-time scheduling policies will fail (permission denied).